-The ACD, the Depositary and any Investment Manager are or may be involved in other financial, investment and professional activities which may, on occasion, cause conflicts of interest with the management of the Company or the sub-funds.
+The ACD, the Depositary and any Investment Manager are or may be involved in other financial, investment and professional activities which may, on occasion, cause conflicts of interest with the management of the Company.
 In addition, the Company may enter into transactions at arm's length with companies in the same group as the ACD.

-The Depositary may, from time to time, act as depositary of other companies or funds.
+The Depositary may, from time to time, act as Depositary of other companies or funds.